researchart/fse20/submissions/reusable/README.md

 - Mode 4 corresponds to the addition of single-path cases to Mode 3.
 Results of running Java Ranger in this mode are shown in the "+single path cases" column in Tables 4a and 4b.
 - Mode 5 corresponds to the addition of early-returns summarization to Mode 4.
 Results of running Java Ranger in this mode are shown in the "+early return summ." column in Tables 4a and 4b.

 All steps below can be run in parallel to save compute time.
 The runs of Java Ranger (not SPF) for the WBS, TCAS benchmarks should finish within five minutes at most.
 Also, the runs of the Schedule benchmark for both SPF and Java Ranger should finish within a minute.
 All the runs for SPF will take much longer than Java Ranger to complete.
+Each command below will generate a log file in the fse20/submissions/reusable/java-ranger/logs directory.
+A run is complete when Java Ranger has completed writing to the log file.

 1. cd src/examples/veritesting/wbs/ && ./runWBS-SPF.sh && cd ../../../..
   - runs Java Ranger in mode 1 (same as running SPF) on the WBS benchmark with the step function run for five steps with each step taking 3 new symbolic inputs.